Associate Professor of Behavioral and Social Sciences

 Overview

 Patricia Cioe is Associate Professor of Behavioral and Social Sciences at Brown University, and is affiliated with Brown University's Center for Alcohol and Addiction Studies (CAAS).
-She received her Ph.D. in Nursing from the University of Massachusetts Medical School Worcester in 2012 and received her post-graduate training at CAAS where she received training in tobacco dependence, qualitative methods and intervention development.
-The focus of her research is on reduction of cardiovascular risk in people with HIV (PWH).
-In her recent work, she developed and pilot tested a tailored invention to improve cardiovascular risk perception and the adoption of heart-healthy behaviors in PLWH, including diet, physical activity, and smoking cessation.
+She received a Ph.D. in Nursing Research from the University of Massachusetts Medical School Worcester in 2012.
+She completed a postdoctoral fellowship at the Center for Alcohol and Addiction Studies (CAAS) at Brown University where she cross-trained in HIV, tobacco dependence, and addictive behaviors.
+She received training in qualitative research methods and behavioral intervention development.
+Dr. Cioe's research interests focus broadly on cardiovascular risk reduction in people with HIV (PWH), with a specific focus on smoking cessation and smoking harm reduction.
+Specifically, her research seeks to improve clinical outcomes of PWH through the development of innovative interventions and promotion of health behavior change at the patient level.
+She is Principal Investigator of several NIH-funded studies.
+Dr. Cioe developed and pilot tested a tailored invention, that incorporated techniques of motivational interviewing and personalized feedback, to improve cardiovascular risk perception and the adoption of heart-healthy behaviors in PWH, including diet, physical activity, and smoking cessation.
 Her current work is focused on the development of innovative smoking cessations interventions for PWH, and examination of the effects of cigarette smoking on HIV clinical outcomes, including biomarkers of monocyte activation and inflammation.
 Dr. Cioe is also conducting research that examines the use of electronic nicotine delivery systems for harm reduction in PWH who smoke and are unable or unwilling to quit.
+Dr. Cioe received the Nurse Researcher Recognition Award from the Association of Nurses in AIDS Care in 2018, and was named Nurse Scientitst of the Year by the Rhode Island State Nurses Association in 2019.

 Brown Affiliations